-Standish currently has a mix of retail and business use premises within the designated Standish Neighbourhood Plan area.
-There is one industrial estate where planning permission has already been granted for 148 houses on part of the site.
+Standish currently has a mix of retail and business use premises within Standish Neighbourhood Area.
+There is one industrial estate where outline planning permission has already been granted for 148 houses on part of the original site.

 Some existing businesses have had to relocate outside the area as a result of the housing development proposals.
 To create a vibrant village, it is important that there remains a mix of suitable business, retail and employment premises to retain and encourage new business growth in keeping with sustainability.

 Recent housing developments will increase the village population by about 25%.
-Having suitable shopping facilities, opportunities for existing businesses to expand and attracting new businesses into the area will help support the local economy and reduce the need for commuting, which in turn will generally limit the increase in traffic and air pollution.
+Having suitable shopping facilities, opportunities for existing businesses to expand and attracting new businesses into the area will help support the local economy and reduce the need for commuting, which, in turn, could generally limit the increase in traffic and air pollution.